-During the next two years I hope to be able to get the promised study for an East Pleasant Street sidewalk (started with a resident initiative) and to work with our community and Town staff to secure funding support for a longer-term solution to the dangerous intersection by the Church and Library.
+During the next two years I hope to move the plan to create an East Pleasant Street sidewalk (started with a resident initiative) from a study to action and to work with our community and Town staff to secure funding support for a longer-term solution to the dangerous intersection by the Church and Library.

-There will also be challenges ahead as investors look to North Amherst for opportunities to new developments.
-And we continue to face challenges as our neighborhoods are home to a large number of students living in multiple apartment complexes who are not well integrated into the broader community.
-With students returning to on-campus classes, the risk of new outbreaks of COVID add to ongoing concerns living together.
-The Council and Town Manager will need to work with UMass to enforce and strengthen steps to protect community health in the Fall and during next year.
+There will also be challenges ahead as investors look to North Amherst for opportunities for new developments.
+And we continue to face challenges as homes are sold to investors for student housing and the district is home to large apartment complexes which are not well integrated into the community.

 North Amherst is also one of the lowest income areas of Amherst, qualifying as a Federal Opportunity Zone due to incomes below town and state averages and high rates of poverty.
-This tax status makes North Amherst and attractive place to invest.
-Yet, developments that replace open unprotected farm lands with building and parking areas potential threaten surrounding farms due as water is displaced along with natural habitat and open fields.,
+This tax status makes North Amherst an attractive place to invest.
+Most recently, this status secured promising plans to develop owner-occupied housing for moderate to low income families, with substantial state grant support.
+Yet, other developments that replace open lands with building and parking lots potentially threaten surrounding farms due as water is displaced along with natural habitat and open fields.

-For nearly forty years, my family has lived in North Amherst surrounded by farmland, forests, hiking trails, and Puffer’s Pond as well as a vibrant and diverse community of neighbors.
-District One has a wealth of resources: our own Post Office, the oldest library in Amherst, innovative co-housing communities, numerous farms including the newly opened Simple Gifts farm store, the Amherst Survival Center, the Fisher Hospice, the Renaissance and Holocaust Centers, the Black Walnut Inn, the Harp and other eating establishments, the Mill River Recreation center and the soon-to-open North Square/Mill District.
+For more than forty years, my family has lived in North Amherst surrounded by farmland, forests, hiking trails, and Puffer’s Pond as well as a vibrant and diverse community of neighbors.
+District One has a wealth of resources: our own Post Office, the oldest library in Amherst, innovative co-housing communities, numerous farms including the Simple Gifts farm store, the Amherst Survival Center, the Fisher Hospice, the Renaissance and Holocaust Centers, the Black Walnut Inn, the Harp, other eating establishments, the Mill River Recreation area, and the North Square/Mill District.

-During numerous neighborhood gatherings I attended in 2018 and conversations over the past three years, community members have emphasized a number of concerns.
+During numerous neighborhood gatherings I attended and conversations over the past five years, community members have emphasized key concerns.

-If elected, I will work with community members to identify actions that will enhance the vibrancy and diversity of District 1 and continue to make it a special, diverse place to live.
+If re-elected, I will continue to work with community members to identify actions that will enhance the vibrancy and diversity of District 1 that make it a special place to live.